City-of-Bloomington/example-playbooks/README.md

       - VMWare is a commercial solution that also makes the base OS install very straightforward.
   - Use Vagrant to spin up a base virtual machine.
 Vagrant does have the abilitiy to call a configuration management solution like Ansible automatically.
 VirtualBox and VMWare are both options here too.
 If you're using VMWare for virtualization, you'll need the commercial version of Vagrant to work with VMWare.
   - Use Docker containers?
 (Still working on this...)

-Make sure that the client machine is accessible via SSH:

-    sudo apt-get update
-    sudo apt-get -y install openssh-server

-And that the firewall is allowing ssh traffic:

-    sudo ufw allow ssh

 For VirtualBox, you'll need a "Host-only Adapter" in order to access the machine.
 When the VM is powered off, add another network interface: